 Exclusive: America’s drug czar tours region where surge of cocaine and meth arrive into US

-MCALLEN, TEXAS – America's drug czar, touring a border area beset by increased shipments of illegal drugs, told Fox News in an exclusive interview Wednesday that officials there were stretched so thin they "have no ability to really focus in on the core mission."
+MCALLEN, Texas – America's drug czar, touring a border area beset by increased shipments of illegal drugs, told Fox News in an exclusive interview Wednesday that officials there were stretched so thin they "have no ability to really focus in on the core mission."

 In a double-pronged challenge, border patrol officials in the Rio Grande Valley region of south Texas are reporting an increase in cocaine and methamphetamine seizures, while border patrol agents are also struggling to manage a large number of migrants crossing the border illegally.